DataGreed/polyendtracker-midi-export/README.md

 - Pattern MIDI export
   - ~~basic export~~
   - support for velocity (volume FX)
-  - support for chord FX
+  - ~~support for chord FX~~
+    - make sure that all chord interval formulas are correct
   - support for arp FX
   - support for microtiming (micromove, `m`) FX
   - support for microtuning `M` fx (do midi files support that?)